ganobrega/vtexy/README.md

 # vtexy
-A developer tool for VTEX Legacy. :rocket:
+A developer tool for a better VTEX Legacy experience. :rocket:

 ## Why Vtexy?
 VTEX is deprecating the Legacy version, then this tool is to support all Developers to make a great Job in VTEX.